Ultimate Guide: How to Make Green Screen Videos

 We avoid green for obvious reasons but black is another shade to skip when filming against a green screen.
 It’s all about contrast, especially if your subject has fair skin.
 Instead, choose colors that compliment hair and skin tones.
 Try a few test shots before recording an entire piece to make sure you’re happy with your color choices.

-Avoid Reflective Items
+Reflective Items

 This includes glasses, jewelry, reflective buttons, and shiny materials.
 The camera may pick up green in these items, making it difficult to edit.